yizskykurniawan/BatchRenameTools-Unreal/README.md

-I## Batch Rename Tools for Unreal Engine 5
+## Batch Rename Tools for Unreal Engine 5

 The framework uses the unreal Python module to talk to the engine's asset registry.
 This allows for "Safe Renaming," which means that even if a file is renamed, the materials and animations attached to it will not break.